netw0rm/atlaskit/README.md

 Releasing components is completely automated.
 The process of releasing will begin:

 * Linting is run
-* Tests will be run in Saucelabs
+* Tests will be run in Browserstack
 * Component dist is built
 * Semantic Relase will bump the versions for any component that has changed
 * Change log is generated automatically from commit messages
 * Component will be published to npm

 ##Make a change to the default component template